p2p-b2b/qfv/README.md

 "age BETWEEN 20 AND 30"
 "middle_name IS NULL"
 "middle_name IS NOT NULL"
+"name SIMILAR TO 'J%n'" // SQL standard regex
+"name NOT SIMILAR TO 'J%n'"

 // Complex expressions
 "(first_name = 'John' OR first_name = 'Jane') AND age > 30"